 Chronic skin disease can be all-consuming and debilitating.
-Eczema, psoriasis, acne and other skin conditions adversely affect quality of life, causing not only physical suffering but also creating a negative impact on mental health and wellbeing.
+Eczema, psoriasis, acne, topical steroid withdrawal and other skin conditions adversely affect quality of life, causing not only physical suffering but also creating a negative impact on mental health and wellbeing.

 Although the gut and skin are two completely different organs, scientific evidence reveals that they do indeed “communicate" with one another.
-The gut - skin communication can manifest in many skin conditions such as in the eruption of wheals and rash on the skin as a result of eating an allergic food.
-Gluten intolerance suffered by a quarter of psoriasis patients highlights a correlation between gut and skin health.
-There is significant evidence to show that a gluten- free and healthy diet greatly improves the appearance of psoriasis.
+The gut - skin communication can manifest in many skin conditions such as in the eruption of wheals and red rash on the skin as a result of eating an allergic food.
+Gluten intolerance suffered by a quarter of psoriasis patients highlights a correlation between skin and gut health.
+There is significant evidence to show that a gluten- free and healthy diet greatly improves the appearance of psoriasis through restoring gut health.
 Eczema is another example of the complexity of the skin’s relationship with one’s diet.
 Food allergies are known to significantly exacerbate eczema.
 There is substantial evidence that an exclusion diet not only reduces the chances of allergic reaction but also alleviates symptoms of eczema.
-The use of probiotics (foods with live bacteria culture such as yoghurt and kefir) has proved considerably beneficial in improving eczema in children.
+The use of probiotics (foods that modulate gut microbiome such as yoghurt and kefir) has proved considerably beneficial in improving eczema in children.

 Foods with a high glycemic index are known to cause and contribute to the onset of acne, as they significantly raise blood sugar levels.
 In chronic urticaria, pseudo-allergens in the diet found in additives and preservatives as well as natural compounds such as salicylic acid found in plants, directly react with skin.
 Pseudo-allergen free diets have been shown to work for chronic urticaria patients, even when other treatments have failed.
-Tiny itchy blisters that erupt symmetrically over different parts of the body of coeliac disease patients and skin nodules and ulcers associated with inflammatory bowel disease (including Crohn’s disease) also indicate a gut and skin relationship.
+Tiny itchy spots on skin that erupt symmetrically over different parts of the body of coeliac disease patients and skin nodules and ulcers associated with inflammatory bowel disease (including Crohn’s disease) also indicate a relationship between skin and gut health.
 Rosacea, the inflammatory skin disease characterised by facial flushing, nodules and swelling, is associated with small-intestinal bacterial overgrowth (SIBO) and with a number of other gastrointestinal diseases.

 These seemingly small but interesting points shed light on how the skin and gut interact, and how our skin responds to our diet.
 It is apparent then, that what we eat affects our skin inside out.

-Homeopaths will confirm that one of the most commonly referred conditions are those of skin, and that the homeopath’s track record in achieving positive results with skin conditions remains successful.
+Homeopaths will confirm that one of the most commonly referred conditions are those of skin, and that the homeopath’s track record in achieving positive results with skin conditions, including specifically facial skin conditions, remains successful.
 Evidence from both clinical trials and patient outcome studies show that homeopathy has a profound curative effect on skin conditions, which my clients have also experienced on numerous occasions whilst working with me.

 Conventional treatments are directed to superficially inhibit the inflammation providing only temporary relief with lesions and inflammation usually coming back with a vengeance after cessation of treatment.
 However, homeopathy focuses on the cause and effect relationship to reach the crux of the issue.
-A skin condition may be a consequence of an imbalance in gut health, toxicity, dysbiosis, hormonal imbalance or stress and anxiety, amongst many more.
+A skin condition may be a consequence of compromised gut health, imbalance in gut microbiome, toxicity, hormonal irregularities or stress and anxiety, amongst many more.

 This highlights the importance of a holistic treatment plan, in tandem with the homeopathic concept of individualised treatment.